 Privacy & Surveillance

-ALA’s extensive First Amendment and privacy principles guide the association’s work in the federal legislative and policy arenas as well as at the state and local levels in order to protect personal privacy based upon a long standing commitment to patron privacy.
+ALA’s extensive First Amendment, liberty and privacy principles guide the association’s work in the federal legislative and policy arenas as well as at the state and local levels in order to protect personal privacy based upon a long standing commitment to patron privacy.
 Advancing the library community’s principles to protect patron confidentiality requires major grassroots work from the library community to promote library priorities in these environments.
 There are several parts of ALA that work on these important issues.

 Office for Intellectual Freedom